Revisiting Johnson's rule for minimizing makespan in the Two-Machine Flow Shop scheduling problem: Computational testing

-From Table \ref{tabresUniform}, we evince that, in all instances, both $k_A$ and $k_B$ where not superior to $7$, meaning that both sets $A$ and $B$ required a limited sorting involving up to $7$ jobs.
-Correspondingly, for all these instances, the optimal solution of the related $F2 \; || \; C_{\max}$ problem could be computed in linear time.
-Also, for most of the instances ($751/800$) either Property \ref{prop5} or Property \ref{prop6} happened to hold, that is just $k_A$ or $k_B$ jobs needed to be sorted.
+Table~\ref{tabresUniform} shows that, in all tested instances, both $k_A$ and $k_B$ never exceeded $8$, meaning that the sorting required for both subsets $A$ and $B$ was limited to at most $8$ jobs.
+Consequently, for all instances, an optimal solution of the corresponding $F2 \; || \; C_{\max}$ problem could be computed in linear time.
+Moreover, for the majority of the instances ($753$ out of $800$), either Property~\ref{prop5} or Property~\ref{prop6} holds, implying that only one of the two subsets required any sorting.

-In addition to the classical uniform distribution on $[1,p_{\max}]$, we consider three other discrete probability distributions commonly used to model variability in processing times.
-For each distribution, parameters are chosen so that the expected processing time is approximately $p_{\max}/2$, ensuring comparability across all families.
+In addition to the uniform distribution on $[1,p^{\max}]$, we also considered three other discrete probability distributions commonly used to model variability in processing times.
+For each distribution, the parameters were chosen so that the expected processing time was approximately $p^{\max}/2$, ensuring comparability across all distributions.